-Luther Seminary has offered low-residency degree programs for more than a decade, and today, about 40% of our students live outside the Twin Cities area.
+Luther Seminary has offered low-residency degree programs for more than a decade, and today, half of our students live outside the Twin Cities area.
 Our faculty take advantage of the unique opportunities online learning makes possible in developing their courses.
 This enables you to pursue your degree at your own pace, from just about anywhere.

 “I am deeply grateful for Luther Seminary’s commitment to online learning.
 Online learning allows students from a variety of contexts to pursue seminary education in a way that is often more affordable and convenient.
 In the context of our current pandemic, I am also finding that our online students are well prepared to communicate the Gospel through digital platforms.”

 — Michael Chan, Former Assistant Professor of Old Testament

 “I think that a lot of my courses have to do with learning contextually (Christian public leader, the MA capstone course), and so this is a time/season/event in which we cannot escape taking context seriously.
 Christian hope is tested deeply when our mortality is so much more salient.”

 “With online teaching — I’m better able to give all students a chance to participate.
 Also, it is much easier to trace each student’s participation.”

 — Mark Granquist, Professor and Lloyd and Annelotte Svendsbye Chair in Church History